 Guidelines for multiple windows

-In an app that supports multiple windows, each window behaves as if it was its own app.
-The user can resize each window, dismiss each window from the screen independently, and view each window separately in the list of recently used apps.
+In an app that supports multiple windows, each window behaves as if it is its own app.
 Charms interact separately with each of the windows.
 When the user clicks the app's tile on the Start screen, the most recently used window of the app appears.
+The user can resize each window, dismiss each window from the screen independently, and view each window separately in the list of recently used apps.

-You decide where new windows open on the screen, relative to the original app window.
+You also designate where the new windows will open onscreen (relative to the original app window).
 A new window can be placed in one of the following locations:

 - Next to the original window, sharing the screen space.

 Once the secondary window is initially displayed, the user controls the placement and size of the window.

 The Mail app uses multiple windows.
 A user can view messages in the main app window or open a new window.
 This is useful when, for example, a user wants to compose a new message, but use the main window to search for other messages at the same time.

 If two windows are open for the Mail app, the recently used apps list looks like this: